openstack/heat/doc/source/man/heat-api.rst

 INVENTORY
 =========
 heat-api is a service that exposes an external REST based api to the heat-engine service.
-The communication between the heat-api heat-engine uses message queue based RPC.
+The communication between the heat-api and heat-engine uses message queue based RPC.

 OPTIONS